Channels

 7. Configure

-webhookUrl must match exactly what Twilio POSTs to (used for HMAC-SHA1 signature validation). allowFrom empty means all senders are allowed; add phone numbers to restrict.
+webhookUrl is required and must match exactly what Twilio POSTs to (used for HMAC-SHA1 signature validation).
+The Twilio channel will not start without it.
+Empty allowFrom denies all senders — add phone numbers or use ["*"] for open access. webhookHost defaults to "127.0.0.1" (loopback only); set to "0.0.0.0" to listen on all interfaces.

 Supported features

-SMS sending/receiving Conversations API HMAC-SHA1 signature validation Message chunking (1600 chars) Sender allowlist
+SMS sending/receiving MMS media support (inbound images) Conversations API HMAC-SHA1 signature validation Message chunking (1600 chars) Sender allowlist Group access control DM policy (pairing)

 Common patterns